Self-Hosted Runner

 ## Tasks stuck in pending

-Tasks may remain in a pending state if BDC is not polling frequently enough or if the controller is overloaded.
+Tasks may remain in a pending state if the controller is overloaded and cannot process the task queue fast enough.

 ### How to diagnose